-Kate Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations, Kindle edition, 2011, paper, Seventh edition, 2007.
+Kate Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations, Eighth edition (Chicago: University of Chicago Press, 2013).

 Over the past several years, Diplomatic History shows an acceptance rate of 16 percent of all article manuscripts submitted .
 Authors should not be discouraged by these figures, but they should also be realistic.
 Diplomatic History publishes manuscripts that meet the highest standards of excellence in terms of substance, interpretation, and form.

 Diplomatic History runs forums on certain topics.
-These are initiated by the Editor, the Editorial Board (each Board member is asked to direct a forum on a topic of expertise), or outside readers.
-The journal encourages suggestions for topics and will consider, for example, a group of papers presented at a conference.
-The forums vary in format: one essay with multiple commentaries; two or more essays with one or two commentary, etc. The Editor requires that a proposal of one-two pages be submitted that describes the forum and its importance, and includes the format and participants.
-Forums will be published in the same schedule as regular articles, and must adhere to the style guidelines for articles noted above.
-The length of articles is usually 8,500 words, and commentaries are usually 1,500 words, but will be determined in consultation with the Editor.
+These are initiated by the Editors, the Editorial Board, or outside readers.
+The forums vary in format: one essay with multiple commentaries; two or more essays with one or two commentary, etc. The Editors require that a proposal of one-two pages be submitted that describes the forum and its importance, and includes the format and participants.
+If the Editors think the topic merits a forum, they will inform the organizer.
+The organizer will collect all the contributions and submit them as a group.
+The forum as a whole will undergo peer review, with the possibility that some contributions may not be accepted.
+If the Editors ask for contributions to be revised and resubmitted, the organizer will again collect all the contributions before re-submitting them.
+If the forum features short responses to the collected articles, these need not be submitted until the final submission, at the discretion of the Editors.
+Forums must adhere to the style guidelines for articles noted above.
+The maximum length of articles is usually 8,500 words, and commentaries are usually 1,500 words, but as with articles, the Editors determine the length of all published material.

-The journal also offers historiographical essays on a subfield or area of the world, as well as occasional reflection pieces on a body of work.
-These vary in length, and are subject to approval by the Editor.
+The journal also publishes historiographical essays on a subfield or area of the world, as well as occasional reflection pieces on a body of work.
+These vary in length, and are subject to approval by the Editors.
 Suggestions are welcome, but historiographical essays are usually solicited.

 Book Review Submissions

-Book reviews are solicited by the Nathan Citino and the Editor, although on occasion a reader may suggest to the journal a book and reviewer (including her/himself).
+Book reviews are solicited by the Editors, although on occasion a reader may suggest to the journal a book and reviewer (including her/himself).

-Book reviews are limited in length to 1200 words, including notes.
-Considerations for longer, or shorter, reviews are subject to approval by the Book Review Editor and Editor, especially for a review of more than one book.
+Book reviews usually are limited in length to 1200 words, including notes.
+The Editors will discuss exceptions to this length with invited reviewers, especially for a review of more than one book.

 Reviewers should follow the style guidelines explained above.

-Book reviews are read by the Editor and Book Review Editor.
+Book reviews are read by the Editors.
 Reviewers should summarize the book but reserve the bulk of their essay for analysis – how the work fits into the literature, its originality, the use of sources.
 Reviewers are encouraged to give their opinion, but to do so in a civil way and tone.
-The Editor reserves the right to suggest alterations should the review be deemed to exceed the bounds of civility or substance, and Diplomatic History may reject a review.
-However, all opinions expressed in a review are the responsibility of the reviewer, and do not reflect the opinions of the Editor, staff, or the journal.
+The Editors reserve the right to suggest alterations should the review be deemed to exceed the bounds of civility or substance, and Diplomatic History may reject a review.
+However, all opinions expressed in a review are the responsibility of the reviewer, and do not reflect the opinions of the Editors, staff, or the journal.

 The timing of book reviews varies according to when the book is received and how quickly a reviewer writes an essay.
 Diplomatic History encourages completion of a review within six to eight weeks.